 The universe is a huge and mysterious place with numerous galaxies and stars.
 In our Solar System, we have eight planets which orbit our sun.
 They are named Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus and Neptune.
 Our planets are very different from each other and are unique in their own special way.
 Jupiter, in particular, is an incredible planet with many astonishing facts.
-Here’s my list of the top 10 amazing facts about Jupiter:
+Here are the top 10 interesting facts about Jupiter:

 10. Jupiter’s Location and Size

 Jupiter is the fifth planet from our sun and is located between Mars and Saturn.
 If you think the Earth is big, that’s nothing compared to Jupiter, which is the largest planet in our Solar System.
 It would take 122 Earths to equal just the surface area of Jupiter.
 Now if we’re talking about volume, over 1,300 Earths could fit inside of Jupiter.
 The gravity on this “Giant Planet” is two and a half times stronger than Earth’s and if someone weighing 100 kg stood on Jupiter, they would weigh 150 kg there.
 Jupiter’s mass is 317 times greater than Earth’s and is two and a half times the mass of all remaining planets in our Solar System combined together.